 |Episodes So Far: Over 150||Episode Length: 1hr to 1hr 30||Content: Training plans, Q&A’s|

-Neely Quinn is all about training for climbing, and this podcast does exactly what is says on the tin.
+Neely Quinn is all about training for climbing, and this podcast does exactly what it says on the tin.
 As far as climbing podcasts for training this is the one.

-- Episode 72 – Simplest Finger Training Protocol with Dr Tyler Nelson – Really easy to work with training plan for finger strength.
+- Episode 72 – Simplest Finger Training Protocol with Dr. Tyler Nelson – Really easy to work with a training plan for finger strength.

 Curious Climber Podcast – What makes a climber